Should You Say "No Comment" in a Police Interview?

 The best course of action could be to remain silent where:

-• You have no recollection of the alleged offence and cannot provide an accurate account
+- You have no recollection of the alleged offence and cannot provide an accurate account.

-• You do not understand the line of questioning
+- You do not understand the line of questioning.

-• You are not guilty of the offence, but may have concerns about being implicated for a separate offence
+- You are not guilty of the offence, but may have concerns about being implicated for a separate offence.

-Most importantly, saying “no comment” will be the right course of action if it is specifically recommended by your solicitor.
 For example, your solicitor may advise you to remain silent because your arrest could be considered unlawful, or there is a serious lack of evidence tying you to the alleged offence.

 The most obvious benefit to saying “no comment” in a police interview is that you will not be adding an immediate strength to a prosecution case.
-In certain situations, this may leave a prosecution with insufficient evidence to charge you.
+In certain situations, this may leave the prosecution with insufficient evidence to charge you.

 However, it is important to note that simply saying “no comment” will not always be enough to prevent you from being convicted.
 In fact, under certain conditions, it has the potential to backfire.